B.A. (Moderatorship) Optional : Master in Computer Science (MCS); 100 places

 In your fifth and final year, as well as continuing to study advanced subjects, you will spend the second half of the year working with an academic supervisor on a substantial research dissertation in an area of your choice.

 On successful completion of the five years, both a B.A.
 Moderatorship and Master in Computer science will be awarded.

-You may apply to spend your third year studying at a university abroad as part of the Erasmus exchange programme.
+You may apply to spend your third year studying at a university abroad as part of an exchange programme.